-- (1) A dean may refuse entry into a course or subject, permanently or for a fixed period of time, based on: - (a) previous studies or conduct at any institution; - (b) information about the person which leads to a reasonable belief that the applicant should not be admitted; - (c) lack of ability to fulfil inherent or core participation requirements of a course including a research component of a course; - (d) regulatory or administrative requirements or guidelines; or - (e) other reasons. - (2) The Board may: - (a) waive entry requirements in special cases on the recommendation of the relevant dean; and - (b) authorise deans to waive entry requirements in special cases. - (3) The Board may impose additional course completion requirements for any person admitted to a course as a special case. - (4) For the avoidance of doubt, this Section applies whether or not: - (a) the applicant meets minimum entry requirements; - (b) the applicant meets the required entry score; or - (c) quota or other restrictions apply.
+- (1) A dean may refuse entry into a course or subject, permanently or for a fixed period of time, based on: - (a) previous studies or conduct at any institution; - (b) information about the person which leads to a reasonable belief that the applicant should not be admitted; - (c) lack of ability to fulfil inherent or core participation requirements of a course including a research component of a course; or - (d) regulatory or administrative requirements or guidelines. - (2) The Academic Registrar may refuse entry into a course or subject, permanently or for a fixed period of time, based on: - (a) previous conduct at any institution; - (b) information about the person which leads to a reasonable belief that the applicant should not be admitted; or - (c) regulatory or administrative requirements or guidelines. - (3) The Board may: - (a) waive entry requirements in special cases on the recommendation of the relevant dean; and - (b) authorise deans to waive entry requirements in special cases. - (4) The Board may impose additional course completion requirements for any person admitted to a course as a special case.

+- (5) For the avoidance of doubt, this Section applies whether or not: - (a) the applicant meets minimum entry requirements; - (b) the applicant meets the required entry score; or - (c) quota or other restrictions apply.

-Note: In regards to Section 23(1)(d) the Autonomous Sanctions Regulations Act 2011 (Cth) requires universities to take specified non-academic considerations into account in decisions to issue offers to specified international candidates.
+Note: In regards to Section 23(1)(d) and 23(1A)(c) the Autonomous Sanctions Regulations Act 2011 (Cth) requires universities to take specified non-academic considerations into account in decisions to issue offers to specified international candidates.